Freddy Gardner

-Frederick James Gardner (23 December 1910 – 26 July 1950) was a British jazz and dance band saxophonist during the 1930s and 1940s.
+Frederick Gardner (23 December 1910 – 26 July 1950) was a British jazz and dance band saxophonist during the 1930s and 1940s.

 Early life

-His father sold artist's materials, while his mother was a dressmaker.
+Gardner's father sold artist's materials, while his mother was a dressmaker.
 He took up the saxophone at 15 to help to alleviate asthma.
-After minimal coaching he formed the semi-professional New Colorado Band in 1928, and a year later, while working as an office clerk, entered the band in a contest at Chelsea Town Hall and won.
-He was spotted by the founding editor of Melody Maker magazine who was distributing the prizes, and a year later secured his first professional position.
+After minimal coaching, he formed the semi-professional New Colorado Band in 1928, and a year later, while working as an office clerk, entered the band in a contest at Chelsea Town Hall and won.
+He was spotted by the founding editor of Melody Maker magazine, who was distributing the prizes, and a year later Gardner secured his first professional position.

 Early career

 In 1933, Gardner was taken under the wing of Ray Noble and recorded with the New Mayfair Orchestra.

 He played in London clubs when working with Sidney Lipton's Orchestra and at the Mayfair Hotel with Bert Firman's band and with Billy Bissett.
 Gardner became a prolific session musician, doubling on all the reeds, although his main instrument was alto saxophone.

 He played on recordings by Benny Carter, Ray Noble, Valaida Snow, Jay Wilbur Buck Washington, and John W. Bubbles. from 1936 to 1937 he performed on the radio, led small groups, and his Swing Orchestra, which included Ted Heath.
 Many arrangements were scored by Gardner.